Jessa Duggar Upset That Jinger Duggar Moved Away, Resents Jeremy Vuolo

 Some critics have gone out on a limb and accused Jessa Duggar of being jealous of Jinger Duggar.
 Social media was blowing up with comments and photos from the wedding episode of Counting On, many of them not too nice.
 Jessa is the only sister who hasn’t done traveling with her husband.
 She has remained in Arkansas, living in the small two-bedroom family home that has been passed down through the generations.
 While it may not necessarily be jealousy, it is definitely emotional for Jessa to watch her sister get married and leave the Duggar compound.
 Fans are waiting for an update from Jinger Duggar and are hoping that Counting On crews may have done some filming down in Texas.

 Jessa Duggar and Ben Seewald are currently enjoying their newest addition, Henry Wilberforce.
-All of the episodes are filmed several months in advance and it appears that whatever happened emotionally between Jessa and Jinger Duggar during the wedding has been dealt with.
+All of the episodes are filmed several months in advance, and it appears that whatever happened emotionally between Jessa and Jinger Duggar during the wedding has been dealt with.
 The sisters love each other and only want the best for one another, even it if it happens to be in another state.

 [Featured Image by Jessa Seewald/Twitter]